ButshaZweni/Part-_1/README.md

         ◦ Payment or pledge options

+Part 2 : added css for styling and make the website visually applealing. add more pics in about us

-NOTE:Part 1 Details (Part 2 and Part 3 will follow in future submissions/edits)
+NOTE:Part 1 Details (Part 3 will follow in future submissions/edits)